PRIVACY NOTICE

 You may provide your personal data to us when you fill in forms on our website and app, order health tests from our website and/or app, download our app or correspond with us, whether by social media, chat platforms, post, phone, email or otherwise.
 This includes personal data you provide when you:

-• order and/or use our products or services;
+- order and/or use our products or services;

-• subscribe to any part of our services or publications;
+- subscribe to any part of our services or publications;

-• make a purchase through our website or app;
+- make a purchase through the Platform;

-• request marketing to be sent to you; or
+- request marketing to be sent to you;

-• give us feedback or contact us.
+- give us feedback or contact us. register with us and create an account.

 As you interact with our website or app, we will automatically collect certain technical data about your equipment, browsing actions and patterns.